Lifting tropical intersections: Lifting tropical intersections with multiplicities

 We also note that the inequality in Theorem~\ref{thm:main plus multiplicities} can be replaced by an equality if $X$ and $X'$ are smooth, or mildly singular.

 \begin{cor} Under the hypotheses of Theorem~\ref{thm:main plus multiplicities}, if $X$ and $X'$ are Cohen-Macaulay then

 \end{cor}

-\begin{proof} If $X$ and $X'$ are Cohen-Macaulay, then the $\Tor$ groups $\Tor^j_{\cO_{Y}}(\cO_{X},\cO_{X'})$ vanish, for $j > 0$.
-Therefore, the length of the scheme-theoretic intersection of $X$ and $X'$ along each component $Z$ of expected dimension is equal to the intersection multiplicity $i(Z, X \cdot X'; Y)$.
+\begin{proof} If $X$ and $X'$ are Cohen-Macaulay, then the length of the scheme-theoretic intersection of $X$ and $X'$ along each component $Z$ of expected dimension is equal to the intersection multiplicity $i(Z, X \cdot X'; Y)$ \cite[Example~8.2.7]{IT}.
 The result then follows from the equality in Theorem~\ref{thm:main plus multiplicities}, since